 Carpets can make or break your home.
 Whether it’s laid over existing hard flooring or installed as the only covering, it leaves an impression on visitors.
 Maintaining your carpet is key to keeping it looking great for years to come.
-Vacuum cleaners are the first line of defense against dirt and dust, but there are times when carpets need a deeper clean.
+Vacuum cleaners are the first line of defense against dirt and dust, but there are times when carpets need a deeper cleaning.

 Sanitizing your carpet is one of those times.
 Sanitizing helps to remove any bacteria, dust mites, bugs, or other allergens that may be lurking in the soft surfaces of your rugs.
 Not only will this make your home look and feel cleaner, but it can also be beneficial to your health (see how to eliminate bed bugs).

 If you want to know how to sanitize carpets, we’ve got you covered.
 In this guide, we’ll walk you through some tips on keeping it clean in the future.

 How to Sanitize Carpet

 You can use carpet cleaning machines to disinfect your carpets.
 The carpet fibers will be lifted, and the disinfectant will be forced deep into the pile, killing bugs, maggots, bacteria, or allergens.
 If you don’t have a carpet cleaning machine, you can use a sanitizing solution to disinfect your carpets.
 Just make sure you are wearing single-use gloves as hand protection against germs, microbes, and bacteria.